Before Prism 7, Prism only reported asymptotic confidence intervals that are always symmetrical around the best-fit values.

 b.If the P value is greater than 0.05, delta is too small.
 Make it larger and go back to step 2.

-c.If the P value is very close to 0.05, then the lower confidence limit equals the original best fit value minus delta.
+c.If the P value is very close to 0.05, then the lower confidence limit equals the original best fit value minus the current value of delta.

 4.Holding your parameter fixed to its best-fit value plus delta, run the fit again letting all the other parameter values vary.
 Record the SS and DF of this fit.